TolulopeJoel/scene-rec/README.md

     }
     ```

+## Future Enhancements

+- Automatic video creation from recommended scenes
+- Support for more languages and subtitle formats
+- Integration with popular video editing software

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute, please fork the repository and submit a pull request.
+Please follow these steps to contribute:

+1. Fork the repository
+2. Create a new branch: `git checkout -b feat-branch-name`
+3. Make your changes and commit them: `git commit -m 'Update some feature'`
+4. Push to the branch: `git push origin feat-branch-name`
+5. Submit a pull request

 ## License